schhatbar/PriorityPoll/DEPLOYMENT.md

 - `DATABASE_URL`: Database connection string
 - `SESSION_SECRET`: Secret key for session management
 - Other environment variables as needed

+## Replit Deployment

+This application is also designed to run natively in Replit without Docker:

+1. The project is pre-configured to run in Replit's Node.js environment
+2. PostgreSQL is already configured in the Replit environment
+3. To deploy:
+   - Click the "Run" button in Replit to start the application
+   - The application will be available at your Replit URL
+   - No Docker configuration is required in Replit

+### Replit DB Connection

+In Replit, the PostgreSQL database is automatically provisioned and the connection details are available through environment variables:
+- The connection string is available in the `DATABASE_URL` environment variable
+- Individual connection parameters are available in `PGHOST`, `PGUSER`, `PGPASSWORD`, `PGDATABASE`, and `PGPORT`

 ## Support